doahusre/raytracer/readme.md

-# CSC305 A3 - Ray Tracing Renderer
+# Ray Tracing Renderer
 ### Author: Dhowa Husrevoglu
-### Student ID: V00955566

 ## Introduction
 This project is a ray tracing renderer implemented in C++.
-It utilizes various libraries including the vector and matrix library GLM, along with standard C++ libraries like vector and string.
+It utilizes the vector and matrix library GLM, along with standard C++ libraries like vector and string.

 ## Features
 - **Ray Tracing:** The renderer is capable of ray tracing, supporting scaled spheres with comprehensive illumination, reflection, and shadows.